Mobile TV Repair in Albuquerque and surrounding areas.

 With the sophisticated test equipment, information and networking available to Master Television Service there is no need for pickup and delivery because we can repair most television in your home.
 We offer free expert advice, great low rates and a 180-day warranty.
 We have repaired over 16,000 televisions in New Mexico since 2004 and we are locally owned and operated.

 Call Albuquerque's Master Television Service and speak with an honest factory trained TV repair technician.
 Mobile TV repair can often be your best option, but we will tell you if we think it's time for you to buy a new television.
-We maintain a database of over 250,000 successful repairs and we specialize in LED TV Repair, LCD, DLP, HDTV, flat screen, flat panel, plasma, big screen, wide screen, projection and traditional TV repair in your home.
+We maintain a database of over 250,000 successful repairs and we specialize in LED TV Repair, LCD, DLP, HDTV, flat screen, curved, plasma, big screen, wide screen and projection TV repair in your home.

 We offer expert Samsung TV Repair, LG, Vizio, Sony, Mitsubishi, TCL, Panasonic, RCA, Sharp, Hisense, Hitachi and more.
-Brand new televisions assembled in the United States use foreign parts and modules imported from overseas, and many of the high-quality televisions that were once made in Japan are starting to go away.
-It's tough to compete with all of the televisions currently being pumped out of China, Korea, Vietnam and other places around the world.
+Brand new televisions assembled in the United States use cheap foreign parts and modules imported from overseas, and many of the high-quality televisions that were made in Japan are going away too.
+It's tough for them to compete with all of the televisions being pumped out of China, Korea, Vietnam and other places around the world.

-Televisions are no longer being made in the United States and television manufacturers are buying and selling popular TV brand names.
-Someone buying a new TV may not know what they are buying or where it came from.
-Choosing a familiar brand could soon be a thing of the past because you might be surprised to find out who made your set.
+Since televisions are no longer made in America and television manufacturers are buying and selling popular TV brand names, someone buying a new TV may not know what they are buying or where it came from.
+Choosing your favorite TV brand could soon be a thing of the past because you might be surprised to find out who made your television.